 CARLOS RAFAEL RIVERA

-Carlos Rafael Rivera, a Grammy and two-time Emmy-winning composer and educator, has made a significant impact in both the music industry and the world of film and television scoring.
-His work includes the critically acclaimed score for Netflix's limited series THE QUEEN'S GAMBIT, one of the most viewed Netflix Limited Series of all time, starring Anya Taylor-Joy and directed by Scott Frank.
-This achievement earned Rivera his second Primetime Emmy award, his first Grammy, and additional accolades including the Society of Composers and Lyricists (SCL) Award, the BMI Film TV & Visual Media Award, the Hollywood Music in Media (HMMA) Award, and two International Film Critics Association (IFMCA) Awards.
+Carlos Rafael Rivera is a Grammy and two-time Emmy winning composer and educator with a multifaceted career in Film, TV, and the Performing Arts.
+His work includes the critically acclaimed score for Netflix's limited series THE QUEEN’S GAMBIT, one of the most-viewed Netflix limited series of all time, starring Anya Taylor-Joy and directed by Scott Frank.
+This achievement earned Rivera his second Primetime Emmy Award, his first Grammy, and additional accolades including the Society of Composers and Lyricists (SCL) Award, the BMI Film & TV Visual Media Award, the Hollywood Music in Media (HMMA) Award, and two International Film Music Critics Association (IFMCA) Awards.

-Rivera's film and TV scoring credits extend to Netflix's GODLESS, earning him a Primetime Emmy, Universal Pictures' A WALK AMONG THE TOMBSTONES with Liam Neeson, HBO Max's hit TV show and 15-time Emmy nominee HACKS, starring Jean Smart, for which he received the World Soundtrack Award (WSA) and the BMI Film TV & Visual Media Award, as well as JUST BEYOND for Disney+, and the global hit LA REINA DEL SUR 3 for Telemundo.
+Rivera's film and TV scoring credits also extend to the Netflix limited series GODLESS, which earned him his first Primetime Emmy, Universal Pictures' A WALK AMONG THE TOMBSTONES with Liam Neeson, CHUPA for Netflix, JUST BEYOND for Disney+, the global hit LA REINA DEL SUR 3 for Netflix/Telemundo, and HBO Max's hit TV show and 32-time Emmy nominee HACKS, starring Jean Smart, for which he received the World Soundtrack Award (WSA) and the BMI Film & TV Visual Media Award.

-His music, acclaimed by the Miami Herald, the San Francisco Examiner, and the LA Times, reflects his multi-cultural upbringing in Central America and the United States.
-His compositions for visual media and the performing arts have been performed by Arturo Sandoval, the Cincinnati Pops, Chanticleer, Cavatina Duo, the Chicago Sinfonietta, the American Composers Orchestra, the Los Angeles Guitar Quartet, the Pro Musica Mundi Choir, and the Beethoven Academy Orchestra; commissioned by the Simon Bolivar Youth Symphony and the American Wind Symphony; recorded by Varêse-Sarabande, Lakeshore, BMG, Sony, Naxos, and Cedille labels; and awarded by the Herb Alpert Foundation, the Guitar Foundation of America, BMI, and twice by ASCAP.
+His music for visual media and the performing arts reflects his multicultural upbringing in Central America and the United States.
+It has been acclaimed by the Miami Herald, the San Francisco Examiner, and the LA Times; performed by Arturo Sandoval, the Cincinnati Pops, Chanticleer, Cavatina Duo, the Chicago Sinfonietta, the American Composers Orchestra, the Los Angeles Guitar Quartet, the Pro Musica Mundi Choir, and the Beethoven Academy Orchestra; commissioned by the Simón Bolívar Youth Symphony and the American Wind Symphony; released by Varèse Sarabande, Lakeshore, BMG, Sony, Naxos, and Cedille labels; and awarded by the Herb Alpert Foundation, the Guitar Foundation of America, BMI, and twice by ASCAP.

 MEDIA KIT